adcerro/lab01/README.md

 ## General Information
-- This is a project for the compilers class, it doesn't intend to be too consice on refactoring the code, but rather precise at detecting the logic of sql commands
+- This is a project for the compilers class, it doesn't intend to be too consice on refactoring the code, but rather precise at detecting the logic of certain sql commands

 ## Technologies Used
 - flex - version 2.6.4
+- bison - version 3.8.2
 - gcc - version 11.4.0

 ## Features
 List the ready features here: